 Unfortunately, finding these hubs can be a lengthy and expensive process.
 Picking the five best seeds in a 200-person network requires checking 2.5 billion variations.
-Consider, then, a network of 1,000 people, or 1 million people, the note said.
-This means that there is actually a simpler approach.
+The note said, consider a network of 1,000 people or 1 million people, and this means that there is a more straightforward approach.

-In simple words, this means that social media advertising could work just as well if random people were selected to advertise the product rather than the careful selection process company’s use.
+This means that social media advertising could work just as well if random people were selected to advertise the product rather than the company’s careful selection process.

-Some people could argue that companies select social media users who have a large influence over other users and have a huge number of followers.
-According to the study, this method can actually create diminishing returns.
+Some people could argue that companies select social media users who significantly influence other users and have a huge number of followers.
+According to the study, this method can create diminishing returns.

 Network information can be super expensive to collect, and finding precisely the right people to help something go viral is unpredictable.
 You might be better just ignoring the network altogether and seeding a few more people, Mohammad Akbarpour an assistant professor of economics at Stanford Graduate School of Business and one of the authors of this study said.

-“The interesting thing is that if you use an algorithm that targets people with the most friends, then you are going to pick people who are likely connected to the core of the network,” Saberi says.
+“The interesting thing is that if you use an algorithm that targets people with the most friends, you will pick people who are likely connected to the core of the network,” Saberi says.
 “And once you’ve talked to a few of these people, the next one will not be as valuable, since you’ve already saturated the core.”